 edelagbare – like hizzonner, your worship, all the OTT shit politicians add to their names; it should be mercilessly mocked

 First run in 1921 – or in 1926 ? – over 3200m for a stake of 2000 pounds sterling, the Gold Cup is Africa’s premier marathon for long-distance runners.
 It boasts a proud history and captures the public imagination.
 The race starts at the 400m mark in the short Greyville straight; there’s much jockeying for position as the runners pass the winning post for the first time before turning sharply right and heading towards the Drill Hall; normally many runners are under pressure before they turn into the home straight; the race is known to suffer no fools when it comes to fitness and stamina, and it takes a special type of horse and jockey to win the event.

 Usually the final big race meeting of the South African racing season, the Gold Cup is often decisive in determining the Equus Award winners for the season.
 Initially a Grade 1 race, the Gold Cup was downgraded to Grade 2 in 2016 and to Grade 3 in 2017.
 Nevertheless, it is still the most important horse-racing marathon in the country.

 The distance and unforgiving conditions that prevail as the field go past the Greyville winning post twice, are great levelers and a look at the list of champions beaten in the Gold Cup is a long one, with less-fancied runners carrying less weight often winning.

 Sun Lad won the first running in 1926.
 He raced in the silks of leading owner-breeder Sir Abe Bailey.
-The Gold Cup was one of just two wins for Sun Lad during the season.
+The Gold Cup was one of just two wins for Sun Lad that season.
 He is frankly unlikely to be regarded as one of the race’s better winners.

 The first horse to win the Gold Cup on two occasions was Humidor, who was victorious in 1933 and 1935.